Knawat/interviews-challenges/DevOps-Mahmoud Almasri/README.md

 Create the mongo service deployment using:
 `kubectl apply -f mongo-svc.yaml`

-I used the MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD variables to initialise the admin db with a username and password in mongo.yaml, and get its values from the secret.
+I used the MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD variables to initialize the admin DB with a username and password in mongo.yaml, and get its values from the secret.

+##Re-create the service using:
+`kubectl apply -f service.yaml`

+You can see the image used in the service from Dockerfile and app.py.

+To test the app use:
+`kubectl get svc`
+will show the service URL.

+Use curl to test the app:
+`curl -H "Host: helloworld-python.default.example.com"  http://localhost`